willpatterson/HOPSTACK/README.rst

 - Tools to interface software pipelines (metros) with popular sechudulers (Slurm, SGE)
 - Tools to distribue software pipelines (metros) over ad-hoc clusters with SSH

-As the LASubway project evolves the planned features might evolve with it.
+As the LASubway project evolves, the planned features will likely evolve with it.
 This documentation will updated continuously as LAS is developed.

 Overview of Basic Structure:
 ============================